amisepa/import_muse/README.md

 See Wiki page for usage and examples.

 # Version history
-v1.0 - Plugin created and available - May 28, 2021
+v1.0 - Plugin created and available - June 7, 2021